Abby Dowse Leaves Little To Imagination In Skimpy Black Lace Lingerie

 Australian beauty Abby Dowse wowed plenty of fans on social media after she shared a smoking-hot new snapshot of herself on Sunday, August 30.
-The beauty took to her Instagram account to share the post with her 2.3 million followers, and it quickly became a smash.
+The beauty took to her Instagram account to share the post with her 2.3 million followers, and it quickly became a hit.

 The 31-year-old social media influencer radiated as she was photographed indoors.
 Abby stood in front of white wall and a white door as she struck a pose.
 She tugged on her bottoms as she propped her hips out.
 She also wore a pout while she looked away from the camera’s lens, exuding a cool, yet sexy vibe.